- Common Questions

 -

-It’s similar to questions like “tell me about yourself,” “where do you see yourself in five years,” and “what do you know about our company?”
+This question is similar to others like “tell me about yourself,” “where do you see yourself in five years,” and “what do you know about our company?”

-These questions (and your answers) are designed to see how passionate you are about this position — is it your dream job or just a pit stop on the way to bigger career goals?
+These questions are designed to assess your passion for the position — is it your dream job or simply a temporary opportunity?

 Common Mistakes to Avoid When Answering